xlsrln/cat/site/stages.md

 Estimated total time 10-12 minutes

+You can re-submit as many times as you want

 ## Richard Burns Rally

-Practice or time trial, one video per stage
+Practice or time trial, one video per stage (Re-submit as many times as you want)

 Any car, any setup